Features

 Some Fine Food works on just about any device that can browse the web.

 It lives on the web.
-It installs as a pwa to iPhone and Android phones so you won't find it in app store.
+It installs as a pwa to iPhone and Android phones.
 You can start on a laptop and pick up from where you left off on your phone.
 It has been designed to be incredibly efficient on phones at getting to what you need, fast, when under pressure.

 • Works on iPhone and Android.